josh-stillman/devops-for-typescript-devs/README.md

 ### Asynchronous Outputs and Inputs

 Notice how the *output* of one step, like creating the s3 bucket, is passed as in *input* to the next step, like creating the CloudFront distribution.
-This concept of [outputs and inputs](https://www.pulumi.com/docs/concepts/inputs-outputs/) is key to how Pulumi works.
+This concept of [Outputs and Inputs](https://www.pulumi.com/docs/concepts/inputs-outputs/) is key to how Pulumi works.
 It's how we hook our resources up with each other.
 And it's what allows Pulumi to infer a dependency graph and determine in which order resources must be created when we run `pulumi up`.

 Almost everything Pulumi does is asynchronous.
 Pulumi needs to use the AWS CLI to create and modify cloud resources, and has to wait for those API calls to settle.
 Afterwards, other Pulumi resources then can access information about the newly created resources.
 It manages these async calls through Outputs.